vonox7/golfcoder/Readme.md

 # Deployment

-The site is hosted on [Scalingo](https://scalingo.com), and is automatically deployed from the `main` branch.
+The application is automatically deployed from the `main` branch, see `docker-compose.yaml`.